241209-NET/vamsi_gurram/Week3_Project/Readme.md

 # Online University

-This is a Full Stack Web App made in .NET to help Users/Students register for Courses in OnlineUniversity.
+This is a Backend Web API project developed in .NET that uses SQL server, to help Users/Students register for Courses in OnlineUniversity.

 ## Project Members